Brumadinho dam disaster: Collapse

 Córrego do Feijão's Dam I collapsed just after noon, at 12:28 p.m. on 25 January 2019, unleashing a toxic tidal wave of around 12 million cubic metres of tailings.
 The mudflow quickly engulfed the mine's administrative area, burying hundreds of the mine's employees alive, including scores in the cafeteria during their lunch break.
 The deluge of mining waste continued downhill towards "Vila Ferteco", a small community about 1 km from the mine, killing at least seven people at a bed and breakfast and collapsing a railway bridge along the way.
 By 3:50 p.m., the mud had travelled over 5 km, reaching the Paraopeba River, the region's main river, which supplies water to one-third of the Greater Belo Horizonte region.

 The Inhotim Institute, one of largest open-air art centres in Latin America, located in Brumadinho, was evacuated as a precaution, although the mudflow did not reach the sculpture park.

 On 27 January, around 5:30 a.m., sirens were sounded amid fears for the stability of the mine's adjacent Dam VI, a process water reservoir, where increased water levels were detected.
 Due to the risk, about 24,000 residents from several districts of Brumadinho were evacuated, including the city's downtown area.
 Rescue operations were suspended for several hours.

 Aftermath

 Victims

-On 26 January 2019, Vale president Fabio Schvartsman said that most of the victims were Vale employees.
+On 26 January 2019, Vale president Fabio Schvartsman said that most victims were Vale employees.
 Three locomotives and 132 wagons were buried and four railway workers were missing.
 The mud destroyed two sections of a railway bridge and about 100 metres of railway track.
 As of January 2020, 259 people were confirmed dead, and 11 were considered missing.
 Figures were later amended to 270 deaths.